lingziyao115/mysqlbak/README.md

 # mysqlbak
-An auto backup script for MySQL with crontab.
+An auto backup script for MySQL with crond.

 ## File Structure